-• On April 11, 2012, the Court entered a final order and judgment approving the \$77.1 million settlement reached in the action.
-The \$77.1 million settlement is more than ten times greater than the \$7.5 million joint settlement achieved by the Federal Energy Regulatory Commission ("FERC") and the Commodity Futures Trading Commission ("CFTC") against Amaranth Advisors LLC and at that time, represented the fourth largest class action recovery in the 85-plus year history of the CEA.
+• On April 11, 2012, the Court entered a final order and judgment approving the \$77.1 million dollar settlement reached in the action.
+The \$77.1 million dollar settlement is more than ten times greater than the \$7.5 million joint settlement achieved by the Federal Energy Regulatory Commission ("FERC") and the Commodity Futures Trading Commission ("CFTC") against Amaranth Advisors LLC and represents the fourth largest class action recovery in the 85-plus year history of the CEA.